nodelab-aps/PySideFlask/README.md

 ## Thanks

-Thanks to [Mathias Ettinger](http://codereview.stackexchange.com/users/84718/mathias-ettinger) for his reviews, one [for the old code](https://codereview.stackexchange.com/a/114307/161364) and one [for the new one](https://codereview.stackexchange.com/a/188124/161364)
+Thanks to ​Saeed Moqadam, for the original [Pyfladesk](https://github.com/smoqadam/PyFladesk)